 Currently, the emphasis seems to be on community involvement especially for college admission.
 "Although the terms community service and service learning are used interchangeably, service learning and community involvement are not synonymous.
 Community involvement may be, and often is, a powerful experience for young people, but community involvement becomes service learning when there is a deliberate connection between service and learning opportunities, which are then accompanied by conscious and thoughtfully-designed occasions for reflecting on the service experiences."
-(Alliance for Service Learning in Education Reform)
+(Alliance for Service Learning in Education Reform).
+If you choose Service Learning as a strategy for offering work-based learning, projects must meet the requirements for .25 credit or .5 credit and fit within one of the National course codes on page 9.

-Cooperative Work-based Learning
+Cooperative Work-based Learning/Internship